jbakic/Shielded/README.md

     * Can be used to ensure certain invariants are held, or to implement thread prioritization by allowing only some threads which access a field to commit into it.
+* **Synchronous commits**: By using Shield.WhenCommitting, you can integrate your code into the commit process.
+This enables you to, e.g., perform the same changes in a relational database, or publish commits to other servers...
+    * You can also cause a retry, using Shield.Rollback.
 * **Commutables**: operations which can be performed without conflict, because they can be reordered in time and have the same net effect, i.e. they are commutable (name borrowed from Clojure).
 Incrementing an int is an